CASE STUDY 1

 • Ludacris and his partners wanted to keep the Disturbing Tha Peace name.
 Therefore, a new logo was needed so that partners would see DTP, the acronym, instead of Disturbing Tha Peace.

-• Work with a graphic designer who would make the logo trendy and robust, and the letters DTP would be the focus.
+• The goal was to work with a graphic designer who would make the logo trendy and robust, with the letters DTP as the focus.

 PROJECT